Robust Classification via a Single Diffusion Model: Experiments

 \subsection{Evaluation of gradient obfuscation}

-Diffusion Classifier can be directly evaluate by AutoAttack~\cite{autoattack}.
-However, Robust Diffusion Classifier could not be directly evaluated by AutoAttack due to the indifferentiable likelihood maximization.
-To demonstrate the effectiveness of BPDA adaptive attack, we conduct the following experiments.
+The Diffusion Classifier (DC) can be directly evaluated using AutoAttack.
+However, the Robust Diffusion Classifier (RDC) cannot be directly assessed with AutoAttack since attacking Likelihood Maximization (LM) requires calculating the second-order derivative of the diffusion loss.
+In this section, we analyze both gradient randomness and gradient magnitude (in \cref{appendix:more_exp}), demonstrating that \textbf{\emph{our method does not result in gradient obfuscation}}.
+Furthermore, we establish that \textbf{\emph{our method attains nearly identical robustness under both exact gradient attack and BPDA attack}}.
+These findings compellingly affirm that our method is genuinely robust rather than being overestimated by (potentially) insufficient evaluations.

 \textbf{Exact gradient attack.} To directly evaluate the robustness of RDC, we utilize gradient checkpoint and create a computational graph during backpropagation to obtain exact gradients.
-However, we could only evaluate RDC when $N=1$ due to the large memory cost.
+However, we could only evaluate RDC when the number of optimization steps $N$ in Likelihood Maximization (LM) is $N=1$ (Note that this is not the number of attack iterations) due to the large memory cost for computing the second-order derivative.
 As shown in \cref{table:adaptive_attack}, our RDC with $N=1$ achieves $69.53\%$ robust accuracy under the exact gradient attack, about $0.39\%$ lower than BPDA.
 This result suggests that BPDA suffices for evaluating RDC.

 \textbf{Lagrange attack.} RDC optimizes the unconditional diffusion loss before feeding the inputs into DC.
-If our adversarial examples already have a small unconditional diffusion loss or a large $\log p(\vect{x})$, it may not be interrupted during likelihood maximization.
-Therefore, to produce adversarial examples with a small diffusion loss, we set our loss function as follows:
+If our adversarial examples already have a small unconditional diffusion loss or a large $\log p(\vect{x})$, it may not be interrupted during Likelihood Maximization (LM).
+Therefore, to produce adversarial examples with a small diffusion loss, we set our loss function as

 where $p_{\theta}(y|\vect{x})$ is given by \cref{equation:diffusion_classifier}, and the first term is the (negative) cross-entropy loss to induce misclassification.
 For an input, we craft adversarial examples using three different weights, $l=0, 1, 10$.
-If one of these three loss functions successfully generate an adversarial example, we count it as a successful attack.
+If one of these three loss functions successfully generates an adversarial example, we count it as a successful attack.
 As shown in \cref{table:adaptive_attack}, this adaptive attack is no more effective than BPDA.